Board Texture

 Adjusting to opponents and pot development

-Against calling-heavy players, favor larger protection bets on wet boards and reduce bluff frequency.
-Against fold-prone players, increase bluff weight on dry and high-and-dry textures.
-Reassess after each street: a dry flop can become wet on the turn, which changes sizing and bluff viability.
+Against calling-heavy players, lean larger for protection on wet boards and cut bluffs back.
+Against fold-prone players, lean into bluffs on dry and high-and-dry textures.
+Reread the board on every street.
+A dry flop can turn wet, and the right sizing changes with it.

 • Quickly classify the flop: dry, damp, wet, or high-and-dry before sizing.